skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** The programming language for the server side of your application.

-**Our Choice.** Java is the quintessential modern object-oriented programming language, it is widely used in industry, and you probably already know it from previous courses.
+**Why Did We Choose It?** Java is the quintessential modern object-oriented programming language, it is widely used in industry, and you probably already know it from previous courses.

 **Where Do I Get It?** [Follow these instructions](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Install the latest Java Development Kit (JDK) for the Java Platform, Standard Edition (SE).